microsoft/fluentui/packages/react-components/react-carousel/library/docs/Spec.md

 ### CarouselAutoplayButton

-If the carousel is on auto-play, the user may opt into pausing the auto-play feature via the CarouselAutoplayButton which must be present for auto-play to be enabled (if CarouselAutoplayButton present, auto-play will default to true on mount).
+If the carousel is on auto-play, the user may opt into pausing the auto-play feature via the CarouselAutoplayButton which must be present for auto-play to be enabled, this value can be controlled via interaction or the CarouselAutoplayButton props.

 ### CarouselButton

-A default navigation button that will set value to the next/previous page, driven by it's type 'next' or 'previous'.
+A default navigation button that will set value to the next/previous page, driven by it's navType of 'next' or 'previous'.

 ### CarouselCard

-The defining wrapper of a carousel's indexed content, they will take up the full viewport of Carousel wrapper (with consideration for gap and peeking variants), users may place multiple items within this Card if desired, with consideration of viewport width.
+The defining wrapper of a carousel's indexed content, they can be set to a responsive sizing via autoSize prop, or controlled via CSS.

 Clickable actions within the content area are available via mouse and tab as expected, non-active index content will be set to inert until moved to active card.
+Be sure to set 'cardFocus' on the slider if multiple cards are present at once (not 100% width).

 ### CarouselSlider

 The container for animating and positioning the carousel cards, it should wrap all carousel cards to prevent the controls from affecting layout and responsiveness of card sizing.
+It is intended to set the 'cardFocus' prop to true if cards are not set to 100% viewport width.

 ### CarouselNavContainer

 A unified navigation footer with all Carousel navigation components as slots, with the CarouselNav intended to be placed within the root children.
-It contains variant layouts that are condensed or extended, as well as options to null out slots if not required or placed externally.
+It contains variant layouts that are condensed or extended, the nav components can also be used independently.

 ### CarouselNav

-Used to jump to a card based on index, using arrow navigation via Tabster.
-The children of this component will be wrapped in a context to provide the appropriate value based on their index position.
+Enables jumping directly to a card based on index and implements arrow navigation via Tabster.
+The children of this component will automatically be wrapped in a context to provide the appropriate value based on their index position.

 ### CarouselNavButton